oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

 ## Introduction

-This lab walks you through the steps to review and connect to Oracle Cloud World lab environment.
+This lab walks you through reviewing and connecting to the Oracle Cloud World lab environment.

 Estimated Lab Time: 15 minutes